amadeusine/gudetama/README.md

 # Gudetama
-General-purpose Discord bot with emphasis on code evaluation.
+General-purpose Discord bot with emphasis on code evaluation in Python, JavaScript and Rust.